Does AI Think Like Humans?

 Humans should handle tasks requiring judgment, context, and moral reasoning.
 As experts ask, we must know "for what tasks and under what conditions decisions are safe to leave to AI, and when human judgment is required".

-- Education and Caution: Because AI can mimic humanlike behavior, many experts warn of AI “illiteracy” – thinking AI truly understands when it does not.
-As one commentator puts it, LLMs will not “understand” or feel; they just imitate.
-We must remain aware that any apparent “intelligence” in AI is different from human intellect.
+Because AI can mimic humanlike behavior, many experts warn of AI "illiteracy" – thinking AI truly understands when it does not.
+As one commentator puts it, LLMs will not "understand" or feel; they just imitate.

 In conclusion, AI does not think like humans.
 It lacks consciousness, feelings, and true understanding.
 Instead, AI uses algorithms and massive data to approximate intelligent behavior in specific areas.